-We’ve crunched the numbers to reveal the players across England and Scotland who are looking for a similar turnaround in their fortunes: those who have spent the most minutes on the bench this season, including the time before and after a substitution is made.
+We’ve crunched the numbers to reveal the players across England who have spent the most minutes on the bench in league matches this season, including the time before and after a substitution is made.

 These are listed in the graphic below, including a timeline for each player’s season showing (in yellow) the time they have been sat on the sidelines.

-In the three divisions below the Premier League there are three outfield players who have spent over two days of their lives on the substitutes’ bench this season.
+In the three divisions below the Premier League there is one outfield player who has spent more than two days of his life on the substitutes’ bench this season.

 Join bwin today and receive up to £10 money back as a FreeBet if your first wager at odds of 1/1 (2.0) or greater is a loser!
 Terms and conditions apply.